 Because other items arrived "on time" means, well it means absolutely nothing.

-We've had one customer recently screaming down the phone at our staff because he ordered late night on Black Friday and couldn't understand why his order wasn't there on Monday morning.
+We've had one customer screaming down the phone at our staff because he ordered late night on Black Friday and couldn't understand why his order wasn't there on Monday morning.
 We know it's frustrating, but it is completely unacceptable, especially for a situation we have no control over.
 We're not even a courier company.
 We simply arrange delivery on your behalf, like every other online retailer.